 Structural representation is a sophisticated version of resemblance theories of representation.
 It holds that a large factor in determining representational status and content is that representations and what they represent share relational structure.
 For instance, the spatial relations between points on a map are similar to the spatial relations between locations in the city mapped.
-Sharing relational structure, or structural resemblance, is seen as crucial for something to stand in for something else, that is, to play a representational role.
-It is because two structures share all or part of their relational structures that one can be used in the place of the other in reasoning or cognitive processing-as I can use a map to plan my future movements when visiting a new city.
+Sharing relational structure, or structural resemblance, is seen as crucial for something to stand in for something else, i.e. to play a representational role.
+It is because two structures share all or part of their relational structures that one can be used in the place of the other in reasoning or cognitive processing - as I can use a map to plan my future movements when visiting a new city.
 Content is partly, if not fully, determined by the relevant structural resemblance relation.
 Several proposals exist as to how to understand structural resemblance precisely, typically having recourse to different kinds of mapping relation, or morphisms, between structures, such as isomorphism and homomorphism.
+Often the relevant relational structure over the representational vehicles is taken to be computational in nature, yielding thus versions of computational role semantics (Cummins 1989, Ramsey 2007).

 The central difficulty for structural representation theories is their liberality.
 Structural resemblance relations are notoriously easy to come by, and difficult to constrain in principled ways (McLendon 1955, Shea 2013).
 A problematic consequence of liberality is that representational status is bestowed on an enormous amount of vehicles, watering down the explanatory purchase of appeal to representation.
 Furthermore, resemblance relations are reflexive and symmetrical, while representation relations are not, suggesting that the former are the wrong tools to understand the latter (Goodman 1976).
 Finally, liberality also infects content determination: since any representational vehicle stands in structural resemblance relations to a large amount of things in the world, its contents, barring further constraining factors, will be wildly non-unique.
-Explanation of appropriate behaviour in terms of content, and of inappropriate behaviour in terms of misrepresentation, thus risks losing much of its distinctive value, since representations will have disjunctive contents that include both task-appropriate and task-inappropriate contents.
+Explanation of appropriate behaviour in terms of content, and of inappropriate behaviour in terms of misrepresentation, thus risks losing much of its distinctive value, since representations will have disjunctive contents that include both task-appropriate and taskinappropriate contents.
 This makes appeal to content largely uninteresting, and moreover picking and choosing the appropriate contents out of the disjunction begs the questions that accounts of content are meant to answer.